punit170/DSL-for-LogicGate-designers/README.md

 **IF(CheckEqual(NOT(Value(false)), NOT(NOT(Value(false)))), List(Assign(LogicGate("NotGate2"), NOT(Input("A")))), List(Assign(LogicGate("OrGate2"), OR(Input("A"), Input("B"))), Assign(LogicGate("AndGate2"), AND(Input("A"), Input("B"))))).eval**

 ## MAP
-MAP() is a monadic function that takes an optimizing transformer function and apply them to boolean exressions in order to simplify boolean expression.
+MAP() is a monadic function that takes an optimizing transformer function and applies it to boolean expressions in order to simplify boolean expressions.
 To use MAP() for partial evaluation a transformer function should be passed to it.
-Example of a transformer function is given as below:<br>
+An example of a transformer function is given below:<br>

-For e.g.
+E.g.
 val transformingFunc =  LogicGates => LogicGates = {<br>
       case OR(_, Value(true)) => Value(true)<br>
       case OR(Value(true), _) => Value(true)<br>
       case expr => expr<br>
     }<br>

-    The above function which transform any boolean expression of the form OR(_, Value(true)) or OR(Value(true), _) to Value(true).
+    The above function transforms any boolean expression of the form OR(_, Value(true)) or OR(Value(true), _) to Value(true).
 Apart from these two, the above transformer function will simply return the expression as it was.

 **AND(Input("A"), OR(Input("B"), Input("C")).MAP(transformingFunc)**<br><br>
 This will result in a simplified expression i.e. <b>AND(Input("A"), Value(true))</b>

 ## eval

-eval is a function applied on the data types of the language to evaluate those data types.
-When applied on boolean expressions, simple like - NOT, AND, OR, NOR, NAND, XOR and XNOR or complex that combine simple boolean expressions, eval will either evaluate the entire boolean expression if possible, otherwise it will return the logicgate itself.
+eval is a function applied to the data types of the language to evaluate those data types.
+When applied to boolean expressions, simple like - NOT, AND, OR, NOR, NAND, XOR, and XNOR or complex that combine simple boolean expressions, eval will either evaluate the entire boolean expression if possible, otherwise it will return the logicgate itself.

 **AND(Value(true), Value(false)).eval** will result in **false**

 **Assign(LogicGate("AndGate"), AND(Input("A"), Input("B"))).eval**
 **LogicGate("AndGate").eval** will result in **AND(Input("A"), Input("B"))** if inputs values are missing

-In order to partially evaluate some expression, MAP() should be used.
+In order to partially evaluate some expressions, MAP() should be used.

-HW5 Functionality Answeres:
+HW5 Functionality Answers:
 1) Changed **eval** method's return type to Boolean | LogicGates
 2) Defined monadic function MAP() which operates over the following constructs-<br>
    * LogicGate()- Fetches gate from environment table